batoorsayed/batoorsayed/README.md

 ## Hi.
 I'm Batoor.
-I accidentally learn about stuff and code things.
+I accidentally learn about stuff and code things. \
+... \
-...
-I just wanted to play Skyrim.
+I just wanted to play Skyrim, now I know how to do bunch of cool stuff.

 ##
-- 💬 Ask me about **Skyrim**
+- 💬 Ask me about how **Plan and manage an Azure AI solution** and **Skyrim** (Preferred)
 - 📫 How to reach me **github@batoors.com**
 - 📄 Know about my experiences [https://www.batoorsayed.com/resume/](https://www.batoorsayed.com/resume/)